bielbienne/bst.pygasus.core/README.rst

 Create a Model (model.py)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The model is used to transfer data from server to client and back.
+The model is used to transfer data from the server to client and back.

 .. code:: python